akxen/mpo-dev/README.md

 Defaults can be overridden by specifying these parameters in the request body as shown in the example above.

 ## Solution status
-A status code is returned with the model solution to indicate if the model was solved to optimality.
+A code is returned to indicate if the model was solved to optimality.
 The following `"status"` codes may be observed:

 | Status code | Description |
 | ----------- | ----------- |
 | 0 | Optimal solution obtained |
 | 1 | Model is infeasible or suboptimal solution returned |

 ## Caveats
 1. THIS MODEL IS NOT INTENDED FOR USE IN PRODUCTION.